microsoft/OpticSim.jl/docs/src/roadmap.md

 # Roadmap

-Optics.jl is still under active development.
+Opticks.jl is still under active development.
 Here are things we are considering:

 ## User Interface